Paul-Ramshaw/Sportify-Firebase-Admin/README.md

 ## Important

 This application uses the firebase-admin SDK.
 It requires service account credentials to access the databases.
 Make sure that those credentials are not exposed in the client-side sportify app, and that they are .gitignored in the Sportify-Firebase-Admin.
-Also, make sure to only use those credentials for the test environment for your sportify project.
+Also, make sure to only use those credentials that are for the test environment of your sportify project.

 ## Getting started